digital-futures-consortium/digital-futures-consortium.github.io/_posts/2018-11-06-alien-biosphere-quantum-chemistry.md

 categories:
   - Digital Futures Discovery Series
   - Events
+speaker-description:
-speaker-description: '<strong>Clara Sousa-Silva</strong> joined MIT in September 2016 as a post-doc in the EAPS department working with <a href="https://www.saraseager.com/">Sara Seager</a>.
+- '<strong>Clara Sousa-Silva</strong> joined MIT in September 2016 as a post-doc in the EAPS department working with <a href="https://www.saraseager.com/">Sara Seager</a>.
 Before Clara came to MIT she was the Educational Co-ordinator for the <a href="http://www.twinkle-spacemission.co.uk/">Twinkle Space Mission</a> where she founded <a href="http://www.twinkle-spacemission.co.uk/edutwinkle/">EduTwinkle</a>, the mission&#8217;s educational program.
 As part of EduTwinkle, Clara started the <a href="http://www.twinkle-spacemission.co.uk/orbyts/">ORBYTS program</span></a> (Original Research By Young Twinkle Students), where high school students work along scientists to produce original research associated with space exploration.
-The first three associated articles have now been published (see below) with nine of the kids as co-authors.
+The first three associated articles have now been published (see below) with nine of the kids as co-authors.'
-speaker-image: /wp-content/uploads/2018/12/sousa-silve-clara.jpg'
+speaker-image:
+- /wp-content/uploads/2018/12/sousa-silve-clara.jpg
 brief: Dr. Sousa-Silva will be discussing her current research projects, which involve assessing alien biosignatures with organic and quantum chemistry.
 ---
 <p>